Luca0407/Luca0407/README.md

 ### Hey 👋

 # 🔍 About Me:
-💻 Python developer.<br>📚 I’m currently studying JS and Ruby.<br>🐍 Also, I'm working in some Python projects.<br>🤝 Any help is welcome!
+💻 Python developer.<br>📚 I’m currently studying JS.<br>🐍 Also, I'm working in some Python projects.<br>🤝 Any help is welcome!

 ## 🌐 Socials: